 It might be surprising to learn that a healthy, confident individual does not frequently think of oneself.
 Healthy self-confidence allows an individual to move from a place of self-focus to a place of focus on all involved.
 A person who is confident will often be more concerned with the needs of others than they are with him or herself.
 Narcissism, on the other hand, often involves the inability to see beyond oneself.

-However, this doesn’t necessarily mean that a person with this disorder always thinks highly of himself.
+However, this doesn’t necessarily mean that a person with narcissism personality disorder always thinks highly of himself.
 Regardless of whether the individual’s self-concept is positive or negative, if he is primarily thinking of himself, it could be considered a symptom of narcissism.

 2. Narcissism craves affirmation, while confidence does not seek to prove itself.